 Moreover, we want to share this commitment to Open Innovation and all our accumulated experience from the funnel process with everyone.
 To do this, we have a new initiative at the UOC called Hubbik, the Hub of Entrepreneurship, Innovation and Knowledge in the UOC community, specifically within its service to activate innovation.

-Guillem Garcia Brustenga is an expert in trend spotting and analysis at the UOC's eLearn Center (eLC).
+Guillem Garcia Brustenga is an expert in trend spotting and analysis at the UOC's eLearning Innovation Center (eLinC).
 Senior Telecommunications Engineer from the Universitat Politècnica de Catalunya (1997), he holds a master's degree in Multimedia and two postgraduate degrees in Business Administration and Project Management.
-At the eLC, he has been involved in the management of various UOC technology projects that leveraged the internet to aid educational innovation at the University.
+At the eLinC, he has been involved in the management of various UOC technology projects that leveraged the internet to aid educational innovation at the University.
 He is interested in innovation models and strategies, digital transformation of companies, emerging opportunities and the effect that technology and the exponential growth it causes have on individuals, society, the labour market and education.